nsg/adventofcode/2020/01/rust-2/README.md

 # Rust

-Got some inspiration over the other rust solution:
+Got some inspiration, improved the other rust solution:

 * Read from STDIN, less code.
 * Use map and collect